unoplatform/uno/doc/articles/guides/creating-custom-controls.md

 If you're not familiar with concepts such as **dependency properties**, **control templates**, and **visual states**, it might be useful to explore those topics before diving into custom controls.
 These are fundamental concepts for creating reusable, maintainable UI components:

-- **Dependency Properties**: These are properties that enable you to define and bind data across multiple platforms efficiently.
-For more information, see [Dependency properties overview | Microsoft Learn](https://learn.microsoft.com/en-us/windows/uwp/xaml-platform/dependency-properties-overview).
+- **Dependency Properties**: These are properties that are tracked by a dedicated property system to allow binding, styling, animations, and tracking value changes to work.
+For more information, see [Dependency properties overview | Microsoft Learn](https://learn.microsoft.com/windows/uwp/xaml-platform/dependency-properties-overview).
 - **Control Templates**: These define the visual structure and behavior of a control, allowing you to separate design from logic.
-Check out [Control templates | Microsoft Learn](https://learn.microsoft.com/en-us/windows/apps/design/style/xaml-control-templates) for further reading.
+Check out [Control templates | Microsoft Learn](https://learn.microsoft.com/windows/apps/design/style/xaml-control-templates) for further reading.
 - **Visual States and Visual State Manager**: Visual states help you define different appearances for a control depending on its state (e.g., pressed, focused).
 Learn more here: [VisualStateManager Class | Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/api/system.windows.visualstatemanager).

 ## Ensuring Cross-Platform Compatibility

 To ensure your custom control functions properly across all platforms, make sure that the `Themes/generic.xaml` file is included in your Uno project and correctly referenced for each platform.
 On non-Windows platforms, this file might not be automatically included, and you may need to adjust your project settings or add custom build steps to ensure it is properly referenced.

-In UWP apps, `Themes/generic.xaml` is the standard location for default styles.
+In WinUI apps, `Themes/generic.xaml` is the standard location for default styles.
 It should be supported across all platforms and automatically referenced when Uno searches for implicit or default styles in any `TemplatedControl` defined in `generic.xaml`.
-Additionally, it’s common to use a `MergedDictionary` to reference resources from other directories within `generic.xaml`.
+Additionally, it's common to use a `MergedDictionary` to reference resources from other directories within `generic.xaml`.
 Currently, styles defined in `Themes/generic.xaml` are not found automatically across platforms in Uno.

 To resolve this, you can define styles in `App.xaml` and use a `MergedDictionary` to pull in the resources, as shown in the following example: